-Sometimes glaucoma surgery is the best course of treatment.
+Sometimes glaucoma surgery is the best course of treatment and produces the best results.
 Laser surgery handled under the care of an ophthalmologist will help drain the fluid in the eye.
 This procedure cannot heal the damaged nerve, but it can reduce pressure to stop the damage.
 Laser surgery creates a pathway in the eye for the fluid to drain.

 Finally, some patients will need traditional surgery for their glaucoma.
 Surgical glaucoma treatment creates a drainage channel for the fluid to drain out of the eye and reduce pressure.